GaiaNet-AI/docs/docs/node-guide/customized-node-setting.md

 > If you don’t want to create RAG agents, click Skip to skip this step.

 Then, choose a domain to join.
 The default domain is gaianet.xyz.
-Learn more about domain and subdomain.
+Learn more about domain and subdomain here.

 Finally, click on confirm, the GaiaNet installer will generate all the steps to run a customized node.